 2 to 4 weeks a year, I hit a major festival or party for a bit of fun.
 Otherwise, I’m not a "Go Out to a Bar Every Weekend" type of person.
 Outside an occasional cocktail or glass of wine with dinner, I am not a drinker.
 Where many people might spend money on booze, my social life revolves around food (see above) or fitness.
 The dollars spent here are for gym memberships and classes, where I meet the bulk of my social circle.

 I use Fitness as a key component of my social life.
 When people usually bring up difficulties living overseas, one of the primary reasons is isolation and lack of friends.
 The money spent here is for classes and gym memberships, which make up the bulk of our social life.
 My girlfriend and I went to weekly AcroYoga jams, Capoeira classes, and belonged to a Calisthenics gym.

 I highly recommend people moving overseas to use activities to build up their local social circle quickly.
-These activities could be Fitness or less active groups like board game meetups, improv classes, language exchanges, or hiking groups.
-The more you integrate and build your social circle, the easier it is to make the country you are living at feel like home.
+You will meet all kinds of people with similar interests as you.
+These interests could be Fitness or less active groups like board game meetups, improv classes, language exchanges, or hiking groups.
+I found Bulgarian people are warm and welcoming to strangers looking to get involved.
+The more you integrate and build your social circle, the easier it is to make the country you are living in feel like home.